 Most US Airlines have their own shopping portal that will earn you miles when you shop through them.
 They all work basically the same way.
 You’ll need to have a loyalty number with the airline to get started.
 The Southwest Airlines shopping portal is nice because the points you earn will go towards earning you the Southwest Companion Pass.
 When it comes to hotels, most do not have shopping portals.
 The only ones that do are Wyndham and Choice Privileges.
 With these portals, you don’t need to have or use an airline credit card; you can use whatever card you’d like.

 If you want to earn Chase Ultimate Rewards, then you’ll want to check out their shopping portal.
-To access it, you’ll log into your account and select earn bonus points from the main menu.
+You’ll log into your account and select earn bonus points from the main menu to access it.
 From there, you can search for your store.
 In the terms and conditions, Chase says your need to use your Chase Ultimate Rewards card to get the shopping portal bonus points.

 If you are after American Express Membership Rewards, you’ll want to check out Rakuten.
 Rakuten is a cashback portal, but you can link your Amex account and earn membership rewards instead!
 Rakuten and the Chase Ultimate Rewards portal are my go-to’s.

-There are many others as well but those are the most common.
-I like to check Cash Back Monitor to see what portals are offering the best bonus when I’m ready to purchase.
+There are many others as well, but those are the most common.
+I like to check Cash Back Monitor to see what portals offer the best bonus when I’m ready to purchase.

 How else can you earn travel points?
 You can refer your friends and family to the cards you already have!
-Not only will you earn referral points, but they’ll earn a signup bonus as well!
-Already, referred your partner?
+Not only will you earn referral points, but they’ll also earn a signup bonus!
+Already referred your partner?
 Tell your family and friends all about travel hacking and ask them to use your links!
 Referral links will usually earn you between 5,000-20,000 points, depending on the card.
 This is a great way to give yourself a points boost.